VNG-Realisatie/gemma-zaken/infra/README.md

 * `kubectl` binary on your system
 * access to the Haven bastion (IP-address white list), possibly through a jump host
-* private key to SSH to Haven bastion
 * kube config file for the Haven cluster
 * Ansible vault installation (see `requirements.txt`)
 * `openshift` - best to specify the python interpreter in the `hosts` file